orientechnologies/orientdb-docs/Teleporter-Import-Configuration.md

 - **toTable**
 - **toColumns**

-**These values must to be coherent with the direction of the relationship defined in the db schema, otherwise Teleporter will interpret the relationship as a new one**.
+**These values must to be coherent with the direction of the foreign key representing the above-mentioned Relationship.
+Otherwise Teleporter will interpret the relationship as a new one**.
 So if for example we want override the Edge built starting from the relationship

 ```